Back to Observability guides

 Ayooluwa Isaiah

-The first step towards observability with OpenTelemetry is instrumenting your application to enable it to generate essential telemetry signals such as traces, logs, and metrics.
+The first step towards observability with OpenTelemetry is instrumenting your application to generate essential telemetry signals such as traces, logs, and metrics.

 Once telemetry data is being generated, it must be sent to a backend tool that may perform many functions, including analysis, visualization, and alerting.